 "In your time?"

-The girl pointed to Beverly and said, "2012."
-Beverly looked down and saw she was in uniform.
-"That looks like a military uniform but its not from the past or present so I assume you're from the future."
+The girl took another step forward and pointed to Beverly.
+Beverly looked down and saw she was in her uniform.
+"That looks like some kind of uniform but I don't recognize it."
+The girl paused.
+"It feels like you're very far away."

 'This dream is off to an interesting start…' Beverly thought.
+'Just play along, it'll be morning before I know it!'
 The girl smiled.

 "What is your name?"
 Beverly asked.

-Beverly thought about asking how the girl knew her name but reminded herself this was a dream.
+Beverly opened her mouth to ask how the girl knew her name but quickly reminded herself why: she was dreaming about a telepathic child.
 "No."

-"An anachronism is something that is out of place, chronologically or historically.
-I believe that's what I am."
+"An anachronism is something that is out of place historically.
+I think that's what I am."

-"I have unique abilities that many claim to have but none of them are like me."
+"I have unique abilities that many claim to have but none are like me – at least, not any more."

 "What kind of abilities?"
 Beverly asked.

-"2370."
-Beverly responded.
 The little girl was gone and a woman stood in her place with an expression that was one of surprise but quickly turned pensive.
 She now looked to be in her late-twenties.
 Her long, dark-blonde hair and steel-blue eyes remained vivid but her childish facial features were replaced with experience and wisdom.
+"That's 358 years."
+Virginia's response was calm.
+A calm smile spread across her face and she exhaled aloud.
+"This really is incredible."

 At breakfast, Beverly mulled over how to approach the subject of Virginia to Jean-Luc.
 Her preoccupation didn't go unnoticed by her breakfast partner.
 He was about to say something when she beat him to it.